b0br4nks/belego/README.md

 # belego

-It is a simple tool to detect the endianness of the system.
+It is a simple tool to detect the endianness.
 (BigEndian or littleEndian)

 ## Test